 SC 3 The Hirer will be responsible for cleaning door handles, light switches, window catches, equipment, toilet handles and seats, wash basin, touchable parts of chairs, and all surfaces likely to be used during their period of hire and before other members of their group or organisation arrive at the Hall, and to keep the premises clean through regular cleaning of surfaces during the period of hire, paying particular attention to wash hand basins and kitchen sinks (if used), using either the products supplied (which will be in a clearly accessible location) or their own ordinary domestic products, and on leaving, for cleaning these items again.
 (Note: please take care when cleaning electrical equipment.
 Use cloths – do not spray!)

-SC4: The Hirer is responsible for ensuring that everyone likely to attend their activity or event understands that they must NOT attend if they, or anyone else in their household, has had Covid- 19 symptoms in the 7 days previous to commencement of the period of hire, and that if they develop such symptoms within 7 days of visiting the Hall they MUST use “NHS Test and trace”.
+SC4: The Hirer is responsible for ensuring that everyone likely to attend their activity or event understands that they must NOT attend if they, or anyone else in their household, has had Covid- 19 symptoms in the last 48 hours, and that if they develop such symptoms within 10 days of visiting the Hall, they MUST seek a Covid-19 test.